Lady Gaga Super Bowl Jump Fake: Halftime Opening Was Pre-Recorded

 Did you know that Lady Gaga’s Super Bowl jump from the roof of Houston’s NRG Stadium at the beginning of Sunday’s halftime show wasn’t performed in real time?

-That’s right, it turns out that Lady Gaga’s awe-inspiring opening number at the Pepsi Zero Sugar Super Bowl 51 Halftime Show was entirely pre-recorded.
+It turns out that Lady Gaga’s awe-inspiring opening number at the Pepsi Zero Sugar Super Bowl 51 Halftime Show was entirely pre-recorded.
 That includes her spellbinding medley renditions of “God Bless America” and “This Land is Your Land,” sung from atop the stadium overlooking Houston’s skyline, and subsequent “jump” off the roof and onto the field below.
 For Super Bowl viewers at home, the very next thing they saw was Gaga being lowered into the stadium via suspension wires, prior to starting her musical set proper.

 It was at this point that Lady Gaga’s live Super Bowl halftime performance began in earnest.
 Inside the arena, football spectators watched the opening segment via the stadium’s large telescreens.
 During the pre-recorded opener, Lady Gaga stayed motionless while suspended in mid-air by cables that would lower her to the stage.

-Another entertaining aspect of Lady Gaga’s high-up halftime number was the multi-colored exposition from the 300 Intel-designed drones that danced in the night sky behind the performer, prior to her pretend plunge.
-Apart from Gaga’s personal safety during the death-defying sequence, this was yet another reason that the opening segment had to be pre-recorded, as uncertain weather conditions and FAA regulations prevented the drones from being deployed above a filled-up football stadium with a capacity of 72,220.
+Another entertaining aspect of Lady Gaga’s high-up halftime number was the multi-colored exposition from the 300 Intel-designed drones that danced in the night sky behind the performer prior to her pretend plunge.
+Apart from Gaga’s personal safety during the death-defying sequence, this was yet another reason that the opening segment had to be pre-recorded, as uncertain weather conditions and FAA regulations prevented the drones from being deployed above a packed football stadium with a capacity of 72,220.

 In an interesting reveal from USA Today, the daily newspaper disclosed the planning behind the Lady Gaga Super Bowl halftime performance and its unique, drone-assisted opening number.
 As described in the report by Natalie Cheung, the general manager behind Intel Drones, Lady Gaga’s intense plummet from the roof of NRG stadium was a feat that simply couldn’t be committed in real time.